 The STEREO programme is currently in its third phase (STEREO III: 2014-2021).
-It is the seventh in a continuous series of programmes (preceded by TELSAT I-IV and STEREO I and II), ensuring a continuous funding of Earth observation research since the launch of the first initiative in 1985 as support to the Belgium participation in first SPOT satellite development.
+It is the seventh in a continuous series of programmes (preceded by TELSAT I-IV, STEREO I and STEREO II), ensuring a continuous funding of Earth observation research since the launch of the first initiative in 1985 as support to the Belgium participation in first SPOT satellite development.

 There is an obvious synergy between STEREO III, ESA and EU activities.
 Notably the thematic research priorities of STEREO III are in line with those of H2020.
 These are:

 - Global monitoring of vegetation and evolution of terrestrial ecosystems